Industry Adoption Scenarios for Authoritative Data Stores using the ISDA Common Domain Model: Architecture Models

 \section{Architecture Models}

 Building on the potential industry solutions discussed above, we now explore how ADSs could be deployed to make CDM business events available to broker-dealers.
 For simplicity, we assume each ADS would be operated by an FMI.
-We take a high-level architecture perspective and consider both a traditional centralised model and a potential decentralised model.
-For each model, there are many possible adoption scenarios (depending on each broker-dealer’s degree of integration with the ADS and usage of the CDM) and we also explore some of the key adoption scenarios as architecture options.
+We take a high-level architecture perspective and consider both a traditional centralized model and a potential decentralized model.
+For each model, there are many possible adoption scenarios (depending on each broker-dealer’s degree of integration with the ADS and usage of the CDM) and we explore four key adoption scenarios as architecture options.
+In both models, the first three scenarios can be considered interim stepping-stones and the fourth scenario can be considered an end state.
+A particular broker-dealer may decide to remain on an interim scenario (for operational or other reasons), although they would not benefit from the simplifications and efficiencies of the end state.
 Our working assumption is that such architecture options could, if required, all coexist within a particular infrastructure system, thereby permitting broker-dealers with different degrees of integration to all participate in the same system.